wrussell1999/new-web/content/about.md

 We believe that by opening our country to the world and promoting the international spirit of this event to Slovak students, we effectively enrich both sides and help create a friendly atmosphere stimulating development & innovation.

-We also hope to contribute and change Slovakia to become a hub of innovation and development of the 21st century.
+We also hope to contribute and to change Slovakia to become a hub of innovation and development of the 21st century.
 {{< /section >}}

 {{< section type="sideimg" config="why_kosice" >}}